forcedotcom/salesforcedx-vscode/docs/articles/troubleshooting.md

 ## Set Your Java Version

-The Apex Language Server, shipped as part of the Salesforce Apex Extension for VS Code depends upon the Java 8 Platform, Standard Edition Development Kit (JDK).
+The Apex Language Server, shipped as part of the Salesforce Apex Extension for VS Code depends upon the Java Platform, Standard Edition Development Kit (JDK).
+It requires an installation of either JDK version 8 or JDK version 11.
 By default, the extension attempts to locate your local Java installation by looking for a `JAVA_HOME` or `JDK_HOME` environment variable on your computer.
 If the extension cannot find your Java installation, or if you want it to use a different installation, change the `salesforcedx-vscode-apex.java.home` setting.

 1. Select **File** > **Preferences** > **Settings** (Windows or Linux) or **Code** > **Preferences** > **Settings** (macOS).
 1. Search for `apex`.